KarlaLG91/mk-cn.MOPS/analysis/001b-mk-cnMOPS_singlesample/README.md

  * Output data

-Files in .csv format including the levels of copy number found for each region for all samples.
+Files in .csv format including the levels of copy number found for each region for every sample.

 ### Software dependencies: